tbenst/beaker-notebook/docs/environments/virtualized_dev.md

-# Quick start guide to local development
+# Virtualized development environment.

+# THIS DOCUMENT IS INCOMPLETE AND PROBABLY INACCURATE.
+INHERITED FROM OLD DOCS
+AND NEEDS EDITING.

 ## To run the application locally
   * Ensure that your vagrant is running and provisioned.